-Fictional account of what might have happened if Hitler had won the war.
-It is now the 1960's and Germany's war crimes have so far been kept a secret.
-Hitler wants to talk peace with the US president.
-An American journalist and a German homicide cop stumble into a plot to destroy all evidence of the genocide.
+Fictional historical account of what might have happened if Adolf Hitler had won the Second World War.
+Germany has corralled all European countries into a single state called Germania, and continues fighting against the Soviet Union.
+It is now 1964 and Germany's war crimes against the Jews have so far been kept a secret.
+Germany believes that an alliance with the United States would finally beat the Soviet war machine.
+As his 75th birthday approaches, Hitler wants to talk peace with President Joseph Kennedy.
+An SS homicide detective and an American journalist stumble into a plot to destroy all evidence of the genocide; evidence that could destroy the peace process with America and evidence that Nazi and SS leaders will stop at nothing to keep hidden.
 Written by

 It's 1964.
 What if Hitler had won the war?

 SS-Cadet Hermann Jost's father, who is briefly mentioned in the film as "one of the founding members of the S.S." is intended to be the real life Heinz Jost: SS-Major General, and Commander of a Russian based Special Action Execution Squad (Einsatzgruppen), during the Second World War.
 See more

 Several city views prominently reveal the movie was filmed in Prague, although set in Berlin.

 When March enters the "Reichssicherheitshauptamt" after the field inspection at the lake, it's the new building of the National Museum,